RynThomas/SQL-Project-Data-Job-Analysis/README.md

 # Introduction
 Welcome to my SQL Portfolio Project, where I delve into the data job market with a focus on business analyst roles.
 This project is a personal exploration into identifying the top-paying jobs, in-demand skills, and the intersection of high demand with high salary in the field of data analytics.

-The SQL queries leveraged for the analysis can be found at [project_sql](https://github.com/RynThomas/SQL-Project-Data-Job-Analysis/tree/main/project_sql)
+The SQL queries leveraged for the analysis can be found in the repository at [project_sql](https://github.com/RynThomas/SQL-Project-Data-Job-Analysis/tree/main/project_sql)

 # Background
-The motivation behind this project stemmed from my desire to understand the business analyst job market better.
-I aimed to discover which skills are paid the most and in demand, making a job search in this space more targeted and effective.

 The data for this analysis is from Luke Barousse’s [SQL Course](https://lukebarousse.com/sql).
-This data includes details on job titles, salaries, locations, and required skills.
+This data includes details on job titles, salaries, locations, and required skills for roles within the data analytics field.
 Note that this data stems from 2023, but is still more than relevant for positions posted in 2024.
+I plan to leverage the data analysis skills gained from this project within the product and project management space, but I focused the analysis here on business analyst positions, since the skills for those most closely resemble those of my position out of the data available.

 ## The questions I wanted to answer through my SQL queries were:
-1. What are the top-paying data analyst jobs?
+1. What are the top-paying business analyst jobs?

 2. What skills are required for these top-paying jobs?

-3. What skills are most in demand for data analysts?
+3. What skills are most in demand for business analysts?

 4. Which skills are associated with higher salaries?